lextudio/pysnmp.com/docs/source/packaging.rst

 ------------------------------------------------

 We do not plan to provide or maintain packages for any specific operating systems or distributions (e.g., RPM for Fedora, DEB for Debian/Ubuntu).
+While distribution packagers may be sponsored by their respective distributions, we as PySNMP maintainers are not sponsored by those distributions.

-Our focus remains on the Python ecosystem and the PyPI packages, which are used by the majority of our business users.
+Our focus remains on the Python ecosystem and the PyPI packages, which are used by the majority of our business users and provide the most direct path to our users.

 Community Packaging Is Welcome
 -------------------------------